BEU-Project-Developers/final-project-submission-rahimovanarmin/README.txt

-﻿In this version I improved Add Tasks Form by added delete function (NOTE: in previos version i added Edit functionality to Edit buuton in All Tasks page.
-But just forgot to note :)) )
+﻿In this version I improved Add Tasks Form by changing PasswordInput data show as "*". and changing the apperance of All tasks table and categorize by due date .